 Your magic is touched with chaos, so every spell has a chance of producing an effect from the Wild Magic table.
 This can do anything from summoning illusory butterflies to fireballing yourself.

 Learn to love the Wild Magic table; it’s weighted in your favour.
 For every bad result, there are two that are good.
 Controlled Chaos makes the odds even better, by letting you roll twice and pick either roll.
 It’s not a subclass that was meant to be played conservatively; trigger Wild Magic effects early and often!

-To get the most out of wild mage you want to cast lots of spells to increase the chance of your Wild Magic surges.
-Consider using Sorcery Points to break higher level spells into multiple low level spells, and look for ways to cast spells as bonus actions, or reactions, so that you can use them more often.
+To get the most out of Wild Magic, you want to cast lots of spells to increase the chance of your Wild Magic Surges.
+Consider using Sorcery Points to break higher-level spells into multiple low-level spells, and look for ways to cast spells as bonus actions or reactions, so that you can use them more often.

 |1||Aberrant Mind, Psionic Spells, Telepathic Speech|

 |6||Psionic Sorcery, Psychic Defences|

 |14||Revelation in Flesh|